Bridge: Movable bridge

-Long, multi-span bridge
+Long multi-span bridge

 The Millau Viaduct crosses the Tarn river valley in France.

-There are a variety of terms that describe long, multi-span bridges – including raised bridge, viaduct, trestle, and causeway.
+There are a variety of terms that describe long, multi-span bridges – including viaduct, trestle, continuous, and causeway.
 The usage of the terms can overlap, but each has a specific focus.
-Viaducts (carrying vehicles) and aqueducts (carrying water) are bridges crossing a valley, supported by multiple arches or piers.
+Viaducts (carrying vehicles) and aqueducts (carrying water) are bridges crossing a valley or underpass, supported by multiple arches or piers.
 Romans built many aqueducts, some of which are still standing today.
 Notable viaducts include Penponds Viaduct in England, Garabit Viaduct in France, Tunkhannock Viaduct in Pennsylvania, and Millau Viaduct in France.

 A trestle bridge – commonly used in the 19th century for railway bridges – consists of multiple short spans supported by closely spaced structural elements.
-A trestle is similar to a viaduct, but viaducts typically have taller piers and longer spans.
+A trestle is similar to a viaduct, but viaducts typically have taller pier supports and longer spans.
 A continuous truss bridge is a long, single truss that rests upon multiple supports.
-A continuous truss bridge may use less material than a series of simple trusses because a continuous truss distributes live loads across all the spans (in contrast to a series of distinct trusses, where each truss must be capable of supporting the entire live load).
+A continuous truss bridge may use less material than a series of simple trusses because a continuous truss distributes live loads across all the spans (in contrast to a series of simple trusses, where each truss must be capable of supporting the entire live load).
 Visually, a continuous truss looks similar to a cantilever bridge, but a continuous truss experiences hogging stresses at the supports and sagging stresses between the supports.
 (Note: Similarly, a continuous beam consists of a single, rigid beam that crosses two or more spans.)
-A causeway is a low, raised road, usually crossing a lake or other body of water.
-The 38.4 km Lake Pontchartrain Causeway in Louisiana is a bridge, but other causeways are built on earthen embankments.
+A causeway is a low road, usually crossing a bog, marsh, lake, or other body of water.
+Many causeways are earthen embankments, but some are raised bridges, such as the 38.4 km Lake Pontchartrain Causeway in Louisiana.